Timoh97/SARS-COV2__Api/README.md

-# SARS-COV2
+# SARS-COV2 (COVID DATA FETCHING)

 #### Created By Developer Tim on 08-10-2022

 ## Description

-Obtain covid info
+Obtain covid info using API.
+Learn about the severity of COVID19 in different countries.

 ## Setup Requirements